EthanEFung/bubble-datepicker/README.md

 ## Examples

-To see examples of how to use this datepicker component in a Bubbletea application, check the `examples` directory in the library's repository.
-(In current development)
+To see examples of how to use this datepicker component in a Bubbletea application, check the [examples](./examples/) directory in the library's repository.

 ## License